Internationally renowned R&D centers

 With an open innovation model in mind, we have placed our three R&D centres at the heart of three internationally reputed scientific hubs: Paris-Saclay in France, Oxford in the United Kingdom and Cambridge in the United States, as well as sustaining contact with other leading academic research, medical and technology centres throughout the world .

 We make sure we access the best information and opportunities provided through external networks; the partnerships that we develop through the surrounding scientific ecosystems contribute strongly to our R&D success.

 Ipsen Bioinnovation is a pioneering research and development organization with unique experience in recombinant botulinum toxin technology.
-Researchers and scientists in the United Kingdom work to expand their understanding of botulinum neurotoxins and discover and develop entirely new molecular compounds that are designed to treat disease and improve quality of life for patients.
+Researchers and scientists in the United Kingdom are working to expand their understanding of botulinum neurotoxins and discover and develop entirely new molecular compounds that are designed to treat disease and improve quality of life for patients.

 The botulinum toxin platform has very broad therapeutic potential in many areas: neuroscience as well as oncology, endocrinology and regenerative medicine.

-With our unparalleled toxins capability, Ipsen Bioinnovation is dedicated to building a full toxin portfolio and focused on developing new formulations that will better address patients’ needs and expand the spectrum of clinical applications.
+With our unparalleled toxins capability, Ipsen Bioinnovation is dedicated to building a full toxin portfolio and is focused on developing new formulations that will better address patients’ needs and expand the spectrum of clinical applications.

 John Chaddock, PhD